alanlwj/whatsapp_whitelist/README.md

 1) Create TCP Port Alias: Whatsapp_TCP(80, 443, 5222, 5223, 5228)
 2) Create UDP Port Alias: Whatsapp_UDP(3478, 45395)
 3) Create UDP/TCP Port Alias: Whatsapp_TCPUDP (3478, 45395) - This is crucial for Phone Call else the call may time-out or even if the call is pickup there will be voice heard!
-4) Create list of Facebook IPv4: Whatsapp_IPv4 - Refer to the ip list in FB-IPv4.text
+4) Create list of Facebook IPv4: Whatsapp_IPv4 - Refer to the ip list in FB-IPv4.txt
-5) Create 3 Firewall Rules (TCP, UDP and UDPTCP)
+5) Create 3 Firewall Rules to be allowed (TCP, UDP and UDPTCP)
   a) TCP Rules:
     i) Source: Internal Subnet
     ii) Destination: Whatspp_IPv4